About Wine Producing Areas in Mallorca

 Luckily, that's not the end of the story.
 Following the plague, the wine industry was wiped out and much of the agricultural land was replanted with almond trees.
 A small number of vines were re-introduced but only enough for local consumption.
 During the 20th century, the wines produced on the island lacked finesse and a great deal of the wine consumed in Mallorca was imported from mainland Spain.

 The 1990s revolution

-The 1990s saw a revolution in Mallorca as more and more local winemakers could see the potential of investing in their businesses to improve the quality of the wine.
+The 1990s saw a revolution in Mallorcan wine as more and more local winemakers could see the potential of investing in their businesses to improve its quality.
 This included measures such as better planting of popular grape varieties (like Merlot, Cabernet Sauvignon, Syrah, Chardonnay and Viognier), the use of stainless steel tanks and equipment, good irrigation systems and greater use of French and American oak barrels.
-This was a turning point in Mallorcan wine resulting in the drastic improvement in quality of red, white and rosé wines.
-All three sell at very competitive prices when compared to Rioja or Ribera del Duero from the mainland.
+This was a turning point in Mallorcan wine resulting in a drastic improvement in the quality of red, white and rosé wines.
+All three started to sell at very competitive prices when compared to Rioja or Ribera del Duero from the mainland.

 The arrival of the 'Denominació d'Origen'